Muhammad Ibrahim (Mughal emperor): Reign

 On 15 October 1720, he was brought out of the prison and placed on the throne.
-He had been designated by the Sayyid brothers as his brother's successor.
-However, Sayyid Khan Jahan, the governor of Delhi, dreading with Ibrahim's reputation for violent temper, had substituted him with his cousin Roshan Aktar Muhammad Shah, son of Prince Khujista Akhtar Jahan Shah.
-He was defeated by Muhammad Shah in the battle of Hasanpur, and deposed on 13 November 1720.
+He had been designated by the Sayyid brothers as the successor to his brother Shah Jahan II.

+However, Sayyid Khan Jahan, the governor of Delhi, dreading Ibrahim's reputation for having a violent temper, installed his cousin Roshan Khan, the son of Prince Khujista Akhtar Jahan Shah, as the Mughal emperor.
+Muhammad Ibrahim was defeated in the battle of Hasanpur and deposed on 13 November 1720.
 He was sent back to the prison in the citadel of Shahjahanabad.

-A quartrain quoted by Khush-hal Chand says, his day of power had been short-lived, "like a drop of dew upon a blade of grass."
+A quartrain quoted by Khush-hal Chand says that his day of power had been short-lived, "like a drop of dew upon a blade of grass."

 Death

 He died on 30 January 1746, at the age of about forty-three years.